backdrop-contrib/customerror/README.txt

 1. Copy the customerror.module to the Drupal modules/ directory.

 2. Go to the Modules page
-   - Enable the customerror module, click on Save.
+   - Enable the customerror module.
+   - If you want to messages to contain PHP, enable the core PHP filter module.
+   - Click on Save configuration.

 3. Configure Error reporting
    - Go to Configuration -> System -> Site information